stuartro/DiscipleshipReadingPlan/README.md

   <img src="resources/ESVReadingPlan_shown_in_DEVONthink.png" width="300" />
 </p>

+Of course, any Markdown viewer that supports hyperlinks will do.

+Clicking on the hyperlinks opens Accordance to the correct passage.
+The first hyperlink for each “day” opens all four readings, while clicking the “individual” hyperlinks opens only the particular reading.

 ### Create a Bible-reading project in Things 3
 ```lang-shell
 TRANSLATION=ESVS # Or KJVS, NLT-SE, etc.